Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 18.29.50 UTC
+- WIB: Kamis, 15 Januari 2026 20.04.34 UTC
-- WITA: Kamis, 15 Januari 2026 19.29.50 UTC
+- WITA: Kamis, 15 Januari 2026 21.04.34 UTC
-- WIT: Kamis, 15 Januari 2026 20.29.50 UTC
+- WIT: Kamis, 15 Januari 2026 22.04.34 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: friendship
+Kategori: motivational